PatrykPorabik/grandnode/README.md

 <!-- ROADMAP -->
 ## Roadmap

-We have a clear vision
+We have a clear vision in which direction we would like to develop GrandNode.
+Ready roadmaps with milestones for future versions of GrandNode can be found in the [projects tab](https://github.com/grandnode/grandnode/projects).

 <!-- CONTRIBUTING -->
 ## Contributing